-To create a top-level widget that is the root of a widget tree using varargs lists, use XtVaAppCreateShell.
+To create a top-level widget that is the root of a widget tree using varargs lists, use XtVaAppCre-ateShell.

-'''

-Widget XtVaAppCreateShell(name, application_class, widget_class,

-display, );

-'''

-Specifies the instance name of the shell widget.
-If name is NULL, the application name passed to XtDisplayInitialize is used.

-- application_class Specifies the resource class string to be used in place of the widget class_name string when widget_class is applicationShellWidgetClass or a subclass thereof. - widget_class Specifies the widget class for the top-level widget.

-Specifies the display for the default screen and for the resource database used to retrieve the shell widget resources.
+Widget XtVaAppCreat String name ; teShell(name, application_class, widget_class, display,) String application_o class; WidgetClass widget class; Display display ; name Specifies the instance name of the shell widget.
+If name is NULL, the application name passed to XtDisplayInitialize is used. application_class Specifies the resource class string to be used in place of the widget class_name string when widget_class is applicationShellWidgetClass or a subclass thereof. widget_class Specifies the widget class for the top-level widget. display Specifies the display for the default screen and for the resource database used to retrieve the shell widget resources.

-...
 Specifies the variable argument list to override any other resource specifications.